top of page

 1.8 Conjunctions

 We connect ideas of a sentence with conjunctions.
 They can be difficult sometimes.
 Let's practice.
-Complete these sentences while your teacher makes conversation.
+Complete these sentences while your tutor makes conversation.

 Complete the sentences.
 Use ‘